So you’re thinking about becoming a Yachtie?

 STCW Courses are action-packed and quite a bit of fun.
-From fire fighting to sea survival, you will get stuck into learning all these new elements of what it takes to work on a yacht.
+From fire fighting to sea survival, you will get stuck in learning, and learn loads of new skills.

 4. Gain experience

-If you are lucky enough to have a job offer on a superyacht, then having your ENG1 and STCW certificate will be enough.
+If you are lucky enough to have a job offer on a superyacht, then having your ENG1 and STCW certificates will be enough.

 Don’t worry if you haven’t already got a job offer, it’s quite normal to go through all these steps and not have a job lined up yet.
-If this is the case then it’s a good idea to gain more experience and qualifications to give you a competitive advantage over anyone else applying for the same job role.
+If this is the case, gaining more experience and qualifications is a good idea to give you a competitive advantage over anyone else applying for the same job role.

 This is achieved through signing up to a Deckhand or Stewardess Course.
-On these courses you will get your standard STCW certificate and also a list of extra qualifications that demonstrate your competence, ability and commitment to the industry.
+On these courses, you will get your standard STCW certificate and a list of extra qualifications demonstrating your competence, ability, and commitment to the industry.

-Deckhand will learn how to drive a small yacht, engine maintenance, general yacht repair and how to clean teak properly.
-Stewardesses will understand wine and how to serve it, the art of flower arranging and how to drive a powerboat.
+Deckhands will learn how to drive a small yacht, engine maintenance, general yacht repair, and how to clean teak properly.
+Stewardesses will understand wine and how to serve it, the art of flower arranging, and how to drive a powerboat.

 After you have completed your superyacht training, now is the time to head out to France and look for work.
 Along with signing up to yacht crew recruitment agencies, going to one of the main superyacht marinas and handing out your CV to Captains is a great way to find work.
 This is known as dockwalking.